-It is the students' responsibility to attend and participate appropriately in all activities (such as lectures and consultation with supervisors) scheduled for them, and to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.
+It is the students' responsibility to attend and participate appropriately in all activities (such as workshops and consultation with supervisors) scheduled for them, and to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.

 Requirements for students to complete each assessment item satisfactorily:

-To complete assessment items satisfactorily, students must submit each assessment item and obtain at least 50% of the marks available for each item.
+To complete all assessment items satisfactorily, students must submit each assessment item and obtain at least 50% of the marks available for each item.

 Penalties for late submission of required work: